 In general, the acquisition of scattered light intensities of particles under thermal motion is deployed for nanoparticle characterisation (principle of dynamic light scattering (DLS)).
-NANOPHOX brings Photon Cross-correlation Spectroscopy (PCCS) to life, which allows for high resolution nanoparticle size analysis in high concentrated suspensions and emulsions ranging from 0.5 nm to 10,000 nm with minimum sample preparation.
-Nanoparticle size, size distribution and polydispersity are as reliably analysed with this method of dynamic light scattering as are the stability of dispersion.
+The NANOPHOX CS combines photon cross-correlation spectroscopy (PCCS) with a innovative, patent pending polarisation-separated backscattering technology, which allows for high resolution nanoparticle size analysis in high concentrated suspensions and emulsions ranging from 0.5 nm to 10,000 nm.
+With only small sample effort, meaningful and repeatable measurements below one minute of sample material in original concentration are realised.
+Particle size, distribution width and polydispersity are determined just as reliably as the stability of the dispersion with this variant of dynamic light scattering.

-- Particle size and particle size distribution as well as stability behavior
+- Concentration-independent characterisation of particle size and particle size distribution

 - For nanoparticles in turbid suspensions and emulsions

 - For analyses in research, development or quality laboratories

 - Robust method for measuring ranges from 0.5 nm to 10,000 nm